BookTrust offers a free Bookstart Baby book pack to every baby aged 0-12 months in England and Wales each year.

 Every baby is eligible for a free Bookstart Baby pack, which contains:

-- Two engaging and age-appropriate board books carefully chosen by independent panel of experts such as health visitors and librarians
+- An engaging book carefully chosen by independent panel of experts such as health visitors and librarians

 - A fun and informative concertina leaflet for parents and carers about the benefits of sharing rhymes and stories with babies from an early age.